- Initial vocational training for young people with disabilities or other disadvantage.

 - Pre-Vocational Year: A one-year course, representing the ninth year of education at the Pre-vocational School, PVS (Polytechnische Schule) or within Schools for pupils with special educational needs.

 The purpose of the Pre-Vocational Year that forms part of compulsory education is to enhance the opportunities within the labour market of young people with disabilities or other disadvantage.
-The Pre-Vocational Year is being implemented in Special Schools or as a pilot project in the context of integrated education at the Pre-vocational School (Polytechnische Schule) for pupils with special educational needs.
+The Pre-Vocational Year is being implemented in Special Schools or at an inclusive Pre-vocational School (Polytechnische Schule) for pupils with special educational needs.

 During an eight-week orientation stage at the start of the school year, pupils gain an insight into practical vocational areas that relate to their own career interests.
 Furthermore, the Pre-Vocational Year is intended to build upon and extend the personal, theoretical and practical competences that the young people have already acquired.
 This should then make it easier for them to access the labour market and increase their chances of getting a suitable job and being able to handle the requirements this would place upon them.

-- Disabled people, in the sense of the Appointment of Disabled Persons Act (Behinderteneinstellungsgesetz)
+- Persons with disabilities according to the Appointment of Disabled Persons Act (Behinderteneinstellungsgesetz)

-- Individuals with special educational needs who have completed their compulsory education
+- Persons with special educational needs who have completed their compulsory education

 - People who have not completed their compulsory education, or have completed that type of education, but with a negative outcome

-- Individuals who are difficult to place for specific reasons
+- Persons who are difficult to place for specific reasons

-The programme of Integrated Vocational Training will be supervised and supported by a vocational training assistant.
-The vocational training assistants will supervise and support the young people and will support the workplaces providing the training in matters of a socio-educational or psychological nature, in order to guarantee the success of the training.
+The programme of Individual Vocational Training will be supported by a vocational training assistant.
+The vocational training assistants will support the young people and the workplaces providing the training in matters of a socio-educational or psychological nature, in order to guarantee the success of the training.
 This will be achieved by means of ongoing cooperation with the parents, companies and the vocational school (Berufsschule).

 The next step:

-The opportunities available to young people who successfully complete the Pre-Vocational Year and the Integrated Vocational Training include the following:
+The opportunities available to young people who successfully complete the Pre-Vocational Year and the Individual Vocational Training include the following:

 - Employment as a specialist worker in the training workplace or other workplace